Indie bookshops still open while big chains cut back

 TIME OUT, THE FIRST INDIE BOOKSHOP IN NEW ZEALAND TO OPEN FROM 9AM TO 9PM, SEVEN DAYS A WEEK.
 PHOTO: MAXINE SETO MA – TE WAHA NUI

-Following the decline of major retail chains like Whitcoulls and Borders, Auckland’s independent bookshops are surviving on services that retailers cannot offer.
+Despite the decline of major retail chains like Whitcoulls and Borders, Auckland’s independent bookshops are surviving on services that big retailers cannot offer.

 “We’re really well known for having great staff and great staff recommendations.
 We only hire people who are huge readers, and everyone is keeping up with what’s coming out, festivals, awards, all of that,” says Todd.

-Todd has managed Time Out for 16 years, and says the business is very personal.
+Todd has managed Time Out in Mt Eden for 16 years, and says the business is very personal.

 “We know each other’s names.
 I have customers I’ve seen since they were pregnant, and now their kids have finished high school. it’s a strong community feeling,” says Todd.